-Collateral securities received in respect of derivative contracts is disclosed but not recognised as a Scheme asset.
+Collateral securities received in respect of derivative contracts are disclosed but not recognised as Scheme assets.

 The value of collateral received in respect of derivative contracts reflects the exposure value of the derivatives at the middle of bid and offer prices including interest accrual.